 Dexter Green wants to play golf with those he once caddied for, and he wants to make himself what he considers “good enough” for the beautiful Judy Jones, a girl he fell in love with at the age of fourteen.
 Dexter leaves his small hometown in search of higher education.
 He gets rich and returns to Black Bear years later.
 Dexter has created an illusion of himself, a version that he considers as superior in every way, one that he believes will be viewed as more highly by society, one that will be respected more, not who he used to be, no, he keeps that hidden behind an obscuring layer of time, hidden away from everyone forever.
 Here Fitzgerald presents to the reader the fact that people will hide their pasts in an attempt to create a more convincing image of themselves, an image more favorable to the extremely judgmental and class-based society of the 1920’s in America.
 Throughout the story, “Dexter was unconsciously dictated to by his winter dreams.” showing that the illusion that he created, this dream that he had, drove him to what he did, to what he became, he dreamed of being better than everyone else, but he doesn’t realize that he can’t have Judy, because no matter who he was, there would still be ten other people who circulated around her.

 Even the super-rich Jay Gatsby didn’t have everything.
 He had a huge mansion, threw extravagant parties with hundreds of guests, and all the pleasantries of being the richest of the rich, he still didn’t have one thing.
 This one thing he didn’t have was the one thing he couldn’t really buy with money, but it was the reason he worked so hard to get.
 He completely changed who he was for this thing.
-When Jay Gatsby met Daisy, he was a poor soldier, and she was a wealthy daughter of a politian, but he loved her and wanted more than anything to be with her, “So he invented just the sort of Jay Gatsby that a seventeen-year-old boy would be likely to invent”, he created the elaborate illusion that he was someone else, so he could be good enough this girl, just as Dexter Green for Judy Jones, “…and to this conception he was faithful to the end.”.
-Across these books, the author has used the idea that people will go to great lengths to re-create themselves so they can have a chance with the “golden girl” even in the case of Gatsby if that means dying for it, though often the golden girl is careless and shallow, and not worth the transcendent efforts that characters such as Gatsby and Dexter have gone to to
+When Jay Gatsby met Daisy, he was a poor soldier, and she was a wealthy daughter of a politician, but he loved her and wanted more than anything to be with her, “So he invented just the sort of Jay Gatsby that a seventeen-year-old boy would be likely to invent”, he created the elaborate illusion that he was someone else someone that at his young age he admired, who thought would be sure to be good enough for Daisy, just as Dexter Green for Judy Jones, “…and to this conception he was faithful to the end.”.
+Across these books, the author has used the idea that people will go to great lengths to re-create themselves so they can have a chance with the “golden girl” even in the case of Gatsby if that means dying for it, though often the golden girl is careless and shallow, and not worth the transcendent efforts that characters such as Gatsby and Dexter have both put their lives into.